-- 4. The Council operates a grave reservation system.
-An exclusive right of burial may be purchased in advance of an interment, and this reserves a selected grave space for fifty years. - When a grave space is reserved in advance the Council can give no undertaking that at the time of interment the grave space will still be suitable for grave excavation.
+- The Council operates a grave reservation system.
+An exclusive right of burial may be purchased in advance of an interment, and this reserves a selected grave space for 50 years. - 5.
+When a grave space is reserved, the Council can give no undertaking that at the time of interment the grave space will still be suitable for grave excavation. - In cases where the reserved grave space subsequently becomes unsuitable for a burial, an alternative grave will be prepared, and the exclusive right of burial assigned to the owner without additional fee.
+The exclusive right of burial in the original grave space will then be surrendered to the Council and records noted accordingly.

-- 6. In cases where the reserved grave space subsequently becomes unsuitable for a burial, an alternative grave will be prepared, and the exclusive right of burial assigned to the purchaser without additional fee.
-The exclusive right of burial in the original grave space must then be surrendered to the Council and records noted accordingly. - 7.
-Exclusive rights of burial will NOT be granted in perpetuity! - At or before the end of the 50 years period, the exclusive right of burial may be renewed by the owner of the right.
-A renewal fee will be payable, and the new grant will be subject to the burial regulations then in force. - The owner of the exclusive right of burial in a particular grave space shall have the privilege of assigning the right of burial to any other member of his/her family. - 10.
-Forms for the assignment of an exclusive right of burial, can be obtained from the Council and must be submitted to the Council for registration, together with the original deed / grant of exclusive right of burial. - 11.
-The Council will issue a new deed / grant of exclusive right of burial to the new owner. - 12.
-It is the responsibility of the owner of the Deed to notify the Clerk of any change of address from that originally noted in the Parish's Register of Purchased Graves. - 13.
-The Council will not recognise any assignment of an exclusive right of burial without proof of such
+- 7. Exclusive rights of burial will NOT be granted in perpetuity! - At or before the end of the 50 years period, the exclusive right of burial may be renewed by the owner of the right.
+A renewal fee will be payable, and the new grant will be subject to the burial regulations then in force. - 9.
+The owner of the exclusive right of burial, has the legal right to be buried in the plot should they desire, as long as there is the necessary space. - 10.
+The owner of the exclusive right of burial in a particular grave space shall have the privilege of assigning the right of burial to any other member of his/her family, should they so wish. - 11.
+Forms for the assignment of an exclusive right of burial, can be obtained from the Council and must be submitted to the Council for registration, together with the original deed / grant of exclusive right of burial and the necessary fees. - 12.
+The Council will issue a new deed / grant of exclusive right of burial to the new owner. - 13.
+It is the responsibility of the owner of the Deed to notify the Clerk of any change of address from that originally noted in the Parish's Register of Purchased Graves. - The Council will not recognise any assignment of an exclusive right of burial without proof of a correct & legal assignment. - 15.
+The grant of the exclusive right of burial shall automatically confer on the registered owner the right to erect and maintain one memorial (see memorials below.).

-- assignment except where the owner of the right is the person to be buried. - 14.
-The grant of the exclusive right of burial shall automatically confer on the registered owner the right to erect and maintain one memorial (see memorials below.). - 15.
-No grave for which the exclusive right of burial has been purchased may be re-opened, without satisfactory proof that the owner or his successor in title has given consent.
-That consent must be produced with the notice of interment. - 16.
-The Council reserve the right, which shall be exercised only with the utmost sensitivity and discretion, to permit further burials in the available space remaining in a grave in respect of which the exclusive right of burial has expired.
+- 16. The Council reserve the right, which shall be exercised only with the utmost sensitivity and discretion, to permit further burials in the available space remaining in a grave in respect of which the exclusive right of burial has expired.
 Such further burials do not need to be connected in any way with the previous interment. - 17.
 A grant of exclusive right of burial will not be issued in the name of a funeral director; memorial mason; partner or shareholder in such a firm unless written evidence satisfactory to the Council is submitted to show that the grave is required for use by the applicant as a private individual and not for the purpose of the firm or for the use of another person. - The cemetery is intended for the burial of residents of the parish and their immediate family.
-Burial of non-residents will be considered in special circumstances. - No person except for the designated head of any religious house will be allowed to hold at any one time the exclusive right of burial in more than two graves except with the special consent of the Council.
+Burial of non-residents will be considered in special circumstances. - 19.
+No person except for the designated head of any religious house will be allowed to hold at any one time the exclusive right of burial in more than two graves except with the special consent of the Council.
 A double width grave will, for this purpose, be regarded as a single grave.